A complete guide to over 50s life insurance

 Premium

-Your premium is the amount of money you must pay every month.
+The amount of money you must pay every month.
 Also called 'monthly payments'.

 Sum assured